pkholland/mutantspider/examples/file_system/README.md

 is similar to the /persistent file system.
 But IDBFS requires an explicit "synchronize" call to transfer file data from the file system to the persistent storage.
-Mutantspider's implementation automatically transfers all changed data to the persistent storage, making it behave much more like a normal POSIX system.
+Mutantspider's implementation automatically transfers all changed data to the persistent storage, making it behave much more like a normal POSIX file system.

 Google's html5fs does not require IDBFS's "synchronize" call, but can only be called off of the main thread.
 Mutantspider's /persistent file system can be accessed from